 There are some patients who have low risk prostate cancer who psychologically would not be able to cope with monitoring prostate cancer even after being reassured that it is indolent and carries very little chance of causing an impact on their life expectancy or quality of life.
 There are also some patients who on active surveillance do not show any signs of progression of the cancer but find the burden of active surveillance with repeated tests and MRI and potentially biopsies too much.
 At some point they decide to have active treatment.
 Last, a small number of patients will show progression of the cancer whilst they are on active surveillance and need to consider active treatment.
 The majority of all of these patients are eligible to choose from all of the active treatment options including focal therapy using cryotherapy or HIFU.

-What are the side effects from cryotherapy to treat prostate cancer?
+What are the side effects from cryotherapy for prostate cancer treatment?

 As with any treatment there are always some early side effects and some late side effects.
 Professor Ahmed will discuss these with you and will also provide an information sheet that will detail these.